jreisinger/docs/data/blog/2022-06-30-lets-have-just-fun.md

-Some engineers and managers prefer random approach to work as opposed to a systematic one.
+Some engineers, both junior and senior, and managers prefer random approach to work as opposed to a systematic one.
 By random (or freestyle) approach I mean:

 * generating quick ideas without followup
 * kidnapping discussions with unrelated digressions